codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 <script src="https://gist.github.com/codenart/af6a65557f1b9cf5d7f85ab473969110.js">
 </script>

-The main task look so clean and it's easy to guess what the code does because we've moved away all the details by using functions.
-The first function invocation `yielded something` and the result was stored in the variable `content`.
+The main task looks so clean and it's easy to guess what the code does because we've moved away all the details by using functions: The first function invocation `yielded something` and the result was stored in the variable `content`.
 The second invocation also `yielded something` and the result was stored in the variable `excerpt`.